stroiman/go-dom/README.md

 ## Looking for sponsors

-I believe this would be an extremely useful tool, but it is also a bit of an undertaking.
+If this tool could reach a minimum level of usability, this would be extremely valuable in testing Go web applications, particularly combined with HTMX, a tech combination which is becoming increasingly popular.

-This has been the result of too much spare time; but
+Progress so far is the result of too much spare time; but that will not last.
+If If enough people would sponsor this project, it could mean the difference between continued development, or death.

 ## Code structure